 Canary Wharf is a bustling and vibrant district in London, with close proximity and accessibility to central London.
 The Radisson Blue Edwardian New Providence Wharf Hotel benefits from this preferred location for many international financial corporations and organizations, including Allen and Overy, Bank of America, Barclays Capital, and BP International.
 The Canary Wharf tube station is moments away, with great connections on the Jubilee line.

-Located in Canary Wharf, this luxury hotel is within 3 miles (5 km) of Cutty Sark, Excel Exhibition Centre and Tower Bridge.
-The Gherkin and London City Hall are also within 3 miles (5 km).
+Located in Canary Wharf, this luxury hotel is within 3 miles (5 km) of Brick Lane, Excel Exhibition Centre and Tower Bridge.
+The Gherkin and Liverpool Street are also within 3 miles (5 km).
 West India Quay Station is only a 2-minute walk and Canary Wharf DLR Station is 6 minutes.

-Located in Canary Wharf, this hotel is 3.1 mi (4.9 km) from London Bridge, and within 6 mi (10 km) of The Shard and London Dungeon.
-Big Ben and Buckingham Palace are also within 6 mi (10 km).
+Located in Canary Wharf, this hotel is 0.1 mi (0.1 km) from Museum of London Docklands, and within 3 mi (5 km) of Emirates Air Line Royal Docks Station and Cutty Sark.
+Excel Exhibition Centre and Tower Bridge are also within 3 mi (5 km).
 West India Quay Station is only a 5-minute walk and Westferry Station is 6 minutes.

 Canary Wharf hotels rise up with the shimmering, steel-clad skyscrapers of London's buzzing financial district, reflecting like futuristic spires in the waters of the Thames.
 There are now places to stay all over these well-to-do docklands, from the historic quaysides around the Bellmouth Passage to the quieter areas on the Isle of the Dogs.
 Hotels in Canary Wharf also offer a fine base for explorations throughout East London, boasting direct links to the London River Services, the Underground and Overground.